-Walking Tour Schools Students on Development, Preservation, Gentrification
+Tribeca Film Festival Review: “Tiny Shoulders: Rethinking Barbie”

 The group soon arrived in front of 404 W. 20th St., the oldest house in the Chelsea Historic District.
 Save Chelsea board member David Holowka gave an informative talk about the architectural detail of this distinctive period house, and about what Save Chelsea views as an egregious and irresponsible ruling from The Landmarks Preservation Committee that has set the stage for the demolition and demise of this historic, irreplaceable building dating from the 1830s.

 The tour ended in front of the Tenant Interim Lease (TIL) Buildings on Seventh Ave. and W. 22nd St. These affordable housing units have been boarded up and in a state of disrepair for decades.
 Save Chelsea’s Greenspan and Wolff gave an overview of the TIL program and discussed the current status of this particular property.
-The Chelsea community and the District office of Speaker Johnson have been involved in a long-standing effort to work with Housing Preservation and Development as well as CB4 for the restoration of these buildings for the existing TIL tenants, in addition to new tenants eligible for TIL housing.
+The Chelsea community and the District Office of Speaker Johnson have been involved in a long-standing effort to work with Housing Preservation and Development as well as CB4 for the restoration of these buildings for the existing TIL tenants, in addition to new tenants eligible for TIL housing.

 It was a great afternoon, and the weather fully cooperated.
 If your school is interested in participating in similar walks, Save Chelsea welcomes your interest.
 Contact Laurence Frommer at savechelseanyc@gmail.com.
 To learn more about Save Chelsea, visit savechelseany.org.